LymEren/go-server/README.md

 Simple Web Server with Golang

-Thanks for the fCC and Akhil Sharma
+Thanks for the free Code Camping